wp-plugins/gravity-forms-addons/readme.txt

 * Option to __view single entries__ in their own page or in a lightbox

 ####Insert a totally configurable table using the editor
-There are over 30 configurable options for how you want the directory to display.
+There are tons of configurable options for how you want the directory to display.

 ###Improve Gravity Forms Functionality and Usability